 By Laura Rutkowski, Staff Writer

-If you’re tired of flicking through channels looking for your next reality dating show to watch, we’ve compiled a select list for you to check out.
+Looking for something that’s here for a good time AND a long time?
+These are the reality dating series that are bound to tick all the boxes on the box.
 Think of us as your television matchmakers!
 Read the cheeky bios and then decide which profiles you would swipe left or right on.

-Find it in Apps & Games > ITV Hub
+Find series 1 in Apps & Games > ITV Hub

 Love Bites is a blend of Dinner Date and Ready Steady Cook, where three individuals cook a three-course meal side by side using the same ingredients to wow their date.
 The singleton then chooses one of them to date based on their culinary skills alone.
 Just like Dinner Date, we know the food doesn’t really matter – it’s all about how things heat up outside of the kitchen.